Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: A Motivating Example: The Effect of Public Policies or Social Events on Covid-related Deaths

-After the summer, with the resumption of the epidemic, it became crucial to use evidence from the spring to answer a different question: ``Will the policies applied during the spring 2020 have the same effect months later, during the second epidemic wave?
-Or will their impact change?''
-A prediction of the causal impact of applying the same restrictions in the future, possibly during a second hit of COVID-19, was of paramount importance to take actions aimed to control the second outbreak.
+After the summer, with the resumption of the epidemic, it became crucial to use evidence from the spring to answer a different question: ``\textit{Will the policies applied during the spring 2020 have the same effect months later, during the second epidemic wave?
+Or will their impact change?}'' A prediction of the causal impact of applying the same restrictions in the future, possibly during a second wave of COVID-19, was of paramount importance for informing actions to control the second outbreak.
 Similarly, still with reference to the epidemic dynamics, it was of interest to predict the impact that social events that had already happened in the past, would have if repeated in the future.
-For instance, some papers evaluated the effect on the infection spread of primary election in the US in the spring 2020, but the interest of state officials and general population was also in predicting the impact of the general elections in the fall of the same year \citep{Feltham2020NoII}.

-In order to answer this kind of research questions, one could be tempted to assume that the effects estimated for the spring 2020 will hold constant when the same interventions and events will occur in the future, as long as they apply to the same population.
-The problem of this assumption is that the context in which new restrictions or new elections will be rolled out could be different from when they were first implemented.
-Moreover, the changed context could be a result of previous regulations but also of epidemic dynamics.
-In Section \ref{sec:pred} we will clarify the assumptions needed to identify predicted causal effects and highlight potential problems and solutions.
+To answer this kind of research question, one might be tempted to assume that the effects estimated for the spring of 2020 would hold constant when the same interventions or events recur in the future, as long as they apply to the same population.
+The problem with this assumption is that the context in which new restrictions or elections are implemented may differ meaningfully from the context in which they were first applied.
+Moreover, the altered context could reflect not only the natural course of epidemic dynamics but also the cumulative impact of earlier interventions.
+In Section \ref{sec:pred}, we clarify the assumptions needed to identify predicted causal effects and highlight potential challenges and possible solutions.